Region 30

 Zena Madison

-Zena established Breaking the Cycle EBU, a 501(c)(3) nonprofit organization.
-She grew up in Cairo, Illinois and currently lives in Mounds with her husband of 33 years.
-They are proud parents of four and grandparents of 17.
+Zena established Breaking the Cycle EBU, a 501(c)(3) nonprofit organization serving Alexander and Pulaski Counties, focused on community, economic development, and regional strategy.
+She grew up in Cairo, Illinois, and currently lives in Mounds with her husband of 35 years.
+They are proud parents of four adult sons.
+She enjoys reading and spending time with her grandchildren.

 Akemi Walker